torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 The performance ranking of the core.
 This number doesn't have any unit, but larger numbers are preferred at the time of reading.
 This can change at runtime based on platform conditions.
 This attribute is read-only.
+This file is only visible on platforms which support the preferred core feature.

 ``energy_performance_available_preferences``